-Biphasic mesothelioma, also referred to as mixed mesothelioma, is the second most common cell type, making up around 20% – 35% of malignant pleural mesothelioma cases.
+Biphasic mesothelioma, also referred to as mixed mesothelioma, is the second most common cell type, accounting for 20% – 35% of malignant pleural mesothelioma cases.

 Biphasic Cell Structure

+Biphasic tumors consist of the two other mesothelioma cell types, and structure will vary depending on which cell is more prominent.
 Epithelioid cells have a well-defined shape and nucleus, and are found in uniform and organized arrangements.
 Sarcomatoid cells are typically oval or oblong in shape, and the nucleus is not as easily recognizable.